Wednesday, March 22, 2023

 Our home has been blessed by the Montecarlo parish priest

 We experienced a first today: We had our home blessed by the parish priest of Montecarlo, don Lorenzo Battioli.
-I had read that this was an Italian tradition during Easter week, and a letter from don Lorenzo had been put in our mailbox about a week ago with a schedule stating that he would be offering blessings to homes on via Roma this afternoon.
+I had read that this was an Italian tradition during springtime, and a letter from don Lorenzo had been put in our mailbox about a week ago with a schedule stating that he would be offering blessings to homes on via Roma this afternoon.

 I had neglected to note this on our calendar, and it was only because of the providence of God that we were home.
 We had scheduled an appointment at the massage parlor for Lucy this afternoon, but because of some confusion about the time (our fault—we don’t want to talk about it!), I had just called to reschedule it for the next day.